"*" indicates required fields

-*Don't miss out on the biscotti!
-Yes, biscotti.
-The Strussione family that owns and operates Cave Vineyard & Distillery shares a several generations old tradition with guests, homemade biscotti.
-They also encourage visitors to "Go ahead and dunk it!" in their favorite wines.
+And don’t miss out on the biscotti.
+The Strussione family, the owners and operators of the vineyard, shares a several-generations-old tradition – homemade biscotti.
+They encourage visitors to dunk it in their favorite wine.
 It might sound odd, but it’s definitely worth a try.

 Travel back to your childhood when you visit the Mark Twain Cave Complex in Hannibal.
 Mark Twain (Samuel Clemens) wrote about this cave in five of his books, most notably The Adventures of Tom Sawyer.
 A guided tour will take you back in time through stories of early science experiments, bank robbers on the run and much more.
 After you’ve explored the cave, check out the local winery, just steps away.
 Cave Hollow West Winery invites you to enjoy a variety of wines, including several named for the area and its famous past.

 Fence Stile Vineyards & Winery